Understanding Ownership

 Barry and Tom are both Reach users that have recently decided to start working together.
 Barry sends Tom a team invite link via Settings -> My Team -> Invite Team Members and Tom accepts the invitation.
 Tom and Barry can now share items with each other.

-Barry creates a Listing for which Tom is the owner because Tom is responsible for the associated Lead.
+Barry creates a Listing for which Tom is the owner because Tom is responsible for the associated Active Client.
 After a few weeks, it is clear that things aren't working out and Tom and Barry decide to no longer work together.
 Barry removes Tom from his team and the two are no longer team members in Reach.
 The Listing that Barry created can no longer be seen by him because Tom is the owner of the Listing and they are no longer on a team.

 Owner Hierarchy